 What I’ve come to appreciate is how the conventional fasting glucose ordered at your annual physical is just the tip of the iceberg when it comes to gaining a clear understanding of how your body is truly handling blood sugar.

-I’ve had the opportunity to work with some pretty great minds in this space.
-For this topic, I have learned a great deal from folks like Dr. Bryan Walsh where a lot of this information originated from.
 What I hope to do in this article is to shed some light on some additional tests you can ask your functional medicine provider about and briefly explain what I believe to be the best test of all.

 What it tells us: average blood sugar over the course of the last 3-4 months